drycc/workflow/src/users/cli.md

     apps:run           run a command in an ephemeral app container apps:destroy       destroy an application

-    Use `deis help [command]` to learn more
+    Use `drycc help [command]` to learn more

 ## Support for Multiple Profiles

-The CLI reads from the default `client` profile, which is located on your workstation at `$HOME/.deis/client.json`.
+The CLI reads from the default `client` profile, which is located on your workstation at `$HOME/.drycc/client.json`.

-Easily switch between multiple Deis Workflow installations or users by setting the `$DEIS_PROFILE` environment variable or by using the `-c` flag.
+Easily switch between multiple Drycc Workflow installations or users by setting the `$DRYCC_PROFILE` environment variable or by using the `-c` flag.

-There are two ways to set the `$DEIS_PROFILE` option.
+There are two ways to set the `$DRYCC_PROFILE` option.

 1. Path to a json configuration file.
 2. Profile name.
-If you set profile to just a name, it will be saved alongside the default profile, in `$HOME/.deis/<name>.json`.
+If you set profile to just a name, it will be saved alongside the default profile, in `$HOME/.drycc/<name>.json`.

 Examples:

-    $ DEIS_PROFILE=production deis login deis.production.com
+    $ DRYCC_PROFILE=production drycc login drycc.production.com
     ...
-    Configuration saved to /home/testuser/.deis/production.json
+    Configuration saved to /home/testuser/.drycc/production.json
-    $ DEIS_PROFILE=~/config.json deis login deis.example.com
+    $ DRYCC_PROFILE=~/config.json drycc login drycc.example.com
     ...
     Configuration saved to /home/testuser/config.json

-The configuration flag works identically to and overrides `$DEIS_PROFILE`:
+The configuration flag works identically to and overrides `$DRYCC_PROFILE`:

-    $ deis whoami -c ~/config.json
+    $ drycc whoami -c ~/config.json
-    You are deis at deis.example.com
+    You are drycc at drycc.example.com

 ## Proxy Support